alessia-s/Digimon16s/readme.md

 *This code was developed by Anna Corrà, Davide Santinello and Alessia Strapazzon as part of a project carried out during the course of Microbial Metagenomics
 (Molecular Biology master degree) at the University of Padova under the supervision of Prof. Stefano Campanaro and Dr. Arianna Basile.*

+Project still under active development, use at your own risk.

 ## IDentIfication of 16s Genes In MicrObial geNomes

 Taxonomic assignment is one of the fundamental steps for understanding the compostion of a microbial community.